 6. Journal about how you can apply this verse to your life.

 Again, beginning with prayer.
 I turn the verse into a prayer, where possible and ask God to reveal to me how I can apply this verse or aspect of His character to my life.

 Sometimes seeing the same concept in a new way helps to reinforce the idea and help you to really understand the verse and it’s context.

 This part can be the most fun of all.
 I like to use various reference tools and see where the trail leads me in studying this verse.
 Sometimes, I’ll research more about the writer of the verse or the time in history that it was written.
 Other times, I’ll photocopy maps related to the verse and add them to my verse mapping.
 Go as deep as you want to and see the exciting places that God takes you as you study the verse.

-9. Bible journal this verse or add doodles and drawings to your verse mapping sheet.
+9. Optional: Bible journal this verse or add doodles and drawings to your verse mapping sheet.

 After I’ve finished verse mapping the verse I’m focusing on, I love to add creative worship to my Bible study time, by doing Bible journaling or Bible art journaling.
 If I don’t have time to pull out my paints and markers or the inspiration isn’t there, I’ll simply doodle what is on my heart and mind.